-We’re spending the next month or so profiling the comics in the St. Louis scene.
+We’re continuing our profile of the comics in the St. Louis comedy scene.
 We’ll be covering a range of comics from seasoned pros, to open mic comics booking their first shows.
 Our goal is to give you a glimpse at who you can expect to see, no matter where you experience live comedy.

 SOCIAL MEDIA INFORMATION